mikehadlow/mikehadlow.github.io/content/posts/team-topologies.md

 * Infrastructure teams to platform teams.
 * Technical layer (e.g. DBA) teams to stream-aligned or enabling teams.
 * Support teams to stream-aligned teams embedded with developers.
-* Architecture teams better better organized as a part-time guild of stream-aligned team developers.
+* Architecture teams better organized as a part-time guild of stream-aligned team developers.

 Any reverse Conway maneuver by definition is a combination of team reorganization and software architecture migration.
 They devote a chapter to identifying monolithic software and finding seams, or "fracture planes" to break it up.
 Again they emphasize that the resulting pieces should be "team sized".